Relrin/praxis/README.md

 ## Features
 - **Multi-signal relevance scoring** - combines keyword overlap, symbol matching, git recency, and dependency analysis to rank files
+- **Focused inclusion** - instead of including entire files, extracts only task-relevant line ranges (based on symbol overlap with the task description)
 - **Token budget management** - soft mode (with safety buffer) or strict mode (hard cap), with automatic allocation across task, code, memory, and metadata
 - **7 language analyzers** - Rust, Python, TypeScript/JavaScript, Go, C++, Elixir, AngelScript.
 For each supported language the tool extracts functions, classes, structs, traits, and other symbols
 - **Conversation memory** - extract structured context (constraints, decisions, open questions) from chat logs and fold it into the bundle